-America has ranked a worrying 20th in the world for its internet speed with an average of 15.3 Mbps, beaten by the likes of Japan, Latvia and Norway.
+The United States internet speed ranking is on worrying 20th spot with an average of 15.3 Mbps, beaten by the likes of Japan, Latvia and Norway.
 Research shows that South Korea has the world’s fastest internet with speeds of 29 Mbps, more than double the United States.

 According to Webpage FX, the global internet speed average is 5 Mbps, which means America is way above the benchmark.
 However, although coming 20th out of 196 countries in the world might not seem that bad, for a superpower like the United States it demonstrates a lack of innovation and technological supremacy.

 Cnet states that millions of Americans are struggling with sluggish internet connections and more than six million households across the United States are stuck with speeds of 10 Mbps on average.
 A further 25 million people have speeds faster than 10 Mbps but slower than 25 Mbps, the national target for speed.

 According to Pacific Standard, the issues are down to inadequate infrastructure and the need for improving services delivered.
 “America has two historic networks in place.
 The first is full of the copper wires that made up the original telephone network.
 Slowly, these began to be replaced by coaxial cable, a copper core with insulation around it, to provide better and quicker signal transmission.
 These two systems are how most of our Internet is still connected, and, in today’s age, they’re both ancient technology.”